 I begin asking my daughter what she wants for her birthday cake around early summer.
 This allows her time to think, and give me a wide range of ideas so in the end, she is still surprised by her birthday cake.

 This year I went with the Teen Titans Go cake suggestion.
-Probably the first year, too, that family and friends did not recognize the theme/show/book etc. as many don’t have kids 🙂 I loved the idea!
-Teen Titans Go is really colourful, and perfect to show through fondant work.
-I get it, people have their opinions: “the original Teen Titans show was so much cooler; they destroyed a classic.”
-My 5 year old has no interest in the original and this was about HER birthday, not others.
+Probably the first year, too, that family and friends did not recognize the theme/show/book etc. as many don't have kids 🙂 I loved the idea!
+Teen Titans Go is really colorful, and perfect to show through fondant work.
+I get it, people have their opinions: "the original Teen Titans show was so much cooler; they destroyed a classic."
+My kid has no interest in the original and this was about HER birthday, not others.
 Rant over.

 I'm not going to lie, I totally thought this Teen Titans Go cake would be super easy.
 I mean, it was simple, but putting all those details, as minimal as they were in the faces, did take some time.
 Everyone said she would love it no matter what, but I still wanted the cake to actually look like the characters!